-An assessment should always be done by a qualified third party, NOT your current IT team or company; fresh eyes see things hidden, even in plain sight, from those looking at it daily.
+An assessment should always be done by a qualified third party, NOT your current I.T. team or company; fresh eyes see things hidden, even in plain sight, from those looking at it daily.

-You want a qualified "Sherlock Holmes" investing on YOUR behalf who is not trying to cover up inadequacies or make excuses, bringing to you a confidential report you can use before others find dirty laundry and air it in harmful ways.
+You want a qualified "Sherlock Holmes" investigating on YOUR behalf who is not trying to cover up inadequacies or make excuses, bringing to you a confidential report you can use before others find dirty laundry and air it in harmful ways.

-Our Free Cybersecurity Risk Assessment Will Give You The Answers You Want, The Certainty You Need
+Our Free Cyber Security Risk Assessment Will Give You The Answers You Want, The Certainty You Need

-For a limited time, we are offering to give away a Free Cybersecurity Risk Assessment to a select group of businesses.
+For a limited time, we are offering to give away a Free Cyber Security Risk Assessment to a select group of businesses.
 This is entirely free and without obligation.
 EVERYTHING WE FIND AND DISCUSS WILL BE STRICTLY CONFIDENTIAL.

-This assessment will provide verification from a qualified third party on whether or not your current IT company is doing everything they should to keep your computer network not only up and running, but SAFE from cybercrime.
+This assessment will provide verification from a qualified third party on whether or not your current I.T. company is doing everything they should to keep your computer network not only up and running, but SAFE from cybercrime.

 Here's How It Works: At no cost or obligation, one of my lead consultants and I will come to your office and conduct a non-invasive, CONFIDENTIAL investigation of your computer network, backups and security protocols.
-Your current IT company or guy DOES NOT NEED TO KNOW we are conducting this assessment.
-Your time investment is minimal: [one hour] for the initial meeting and [one hour] in the second meeting to go over our Report Of Findings.
+Your current I.T. company or guy DOES NOT NEED TO KNOW we are conducting this assessment.
+Your time investment is minimal: 15-20 minutes for the initial meeting and one hour in the second meeting to go over our Report Of Findings.